oktadev/okta-blog/_source/_posts/2022-04-25-ultimate-guide-elasticsearch-nodejs.md

 ### Creating Express routes

-Start integrating Elasticsearch with Express by creating an **index.js** file, where you’ll initialize a new Express app:
+Start integrating Elasticsearch with Express by creating an **index.js** file, where you'll initialize a new Express app:

 ```javascript
 // backend/index.js